 Rebecca Gin created a simple but effective black and white video for this charity single, aimed at encouraging young people to ‘Think Twice’ before committing a crime.
 The line-up of singers and rappers is indeed all-star, and their mass performance footage is intercut with relevant street scenes illustrating the theme.
 The cast of New Zealand hip-hop royalty features Che Fu, Scribe, P-Money, Savage and DJ Sir-Vere (who initiated the project).

-Chart-topper 'Brother' is about Smashproof's South Auckland neighbourhood, and how these hip hop stars want it to change — crime and violence are not the only options.
-It's an urgent message, delivered via a simple but powerful drive-by concept by music video director Chris Graham.
+Chart-topper 'Brother' is about Smashproof's South Auckland neighbourhood, and how the hip hop trio want it to change — crime and violence are not the only options.
+It's an urgent message, delivered via a powerful, Tui award-winning drive-by video from music video director Chris Graham.
 The clip made it into mainstream news media for a scene bluntly inspired by a high profile incident, where a businessman stabbed a young tagger.
 Singer-songwriter Gin Wigmore features during the chorus.
 'Brother' broke local chart records, after spending eleven weeks at number one.